alexanderniki/awesome-crossplatform/README.md

 # Awesome crossplatform
-A curated list of awesome crossplatform applications for everyday use
+A curated list of awesome crossplatform applications for everyday use.

 ## Contents